skafdan/skafdanwebsite/content/posts/user-systemd-service.md

 ```
 ExecStart=/usr/bin/python3 /home/discordBot/main.py
 ```
-the same as running the following command while `cd` into the working directory of my bot:
+is the same as running the following command while `cd` into the working directory of my bot:
 ```
 $ python3 main.py